RedX1000/OpenLogger/README.md

 2. Two or more List: List of items, where items that appear in two or more tiers are compared with the clue tiers items.
 Takes the second longest to run
 3. Organized List: List of items where items are located in their respective tier.
 Best for a balance of speed and accuracy
 4. Organized Minus: Smallest list of items.
 OrgList but with less duplicates.
 Best for speed, but worst for accuracy due to lower variance.
+5. Experimental: Do not touch.
+I'm playing around with a different library of images, it WILL break.

 ## Potential and planned updates & Releases
 * Legacy interface support.
 It can read values, but not icons at this time.